learn-co-curriculum/python-p3-v2-final-project-template/README.md

         c = CURSOR.execute(sql, (name, id))
         CONN.commit()
 ```
-he update function you've provided is intended to update the "name" of a contact with a specified id in the "contacts" table of a database.
+The update function you've provided is intended to update the "name" of a contact with a specified id in the "contacts" table of a database.

 The SQL statement "UPDATE contacts SET name=?
 WHERE id=?" is used to create an SQL command to update the "name" of a contact in the "contacts" table where the id matches the provided id.
 The ? placeholders are used for parameterized queries, and you pass the name and id as a tuple (name, id) to the CURSOR.execute method.